vjwuGT/cse15l-lab-reports/LabReport1/lab-report-1-week-2.md

 Try `cp WhereAmI.java WhereAmI2.java; javac WhereAmI2.java; java WhereAmI`
 - An important note is that you can use the up-arrow on the keyboard to recall the last command.
 Pressing the up-arrow multiple times will recall other previous commands.

 >Make a change to `WhereAmI.java` in your client and save it.
-Try to copy these changes onto to remote server, run `javac` on the remote server, and run `java` on the remote server in the least amount of keystrokes.
+Try to copy these changes onto the remote server, run `javac` on the remote server, and run `java` on the remote server in the least amount of keystrokes.

 Solution with one line:
 ![1 liner](https://github.com/vjwuUCSD/cse15l-lab-reports/blob/main/LabReport1/Screen%20Shot%202022-04-09%20at%202.49.44%20AM.png?raw=true)